 “No single city or country can solve the issue of food emissions, but we believe that this ‘bottom up’ approach works,” adds Krajnc, noting that cities that sign up must write letters to their national governments demanding change.
 “It worked for the ozone layer.
 The State of Oregon banned CFCs first, then the treaty came later.
 And cities have a lot of jurisdiction by and large on greenhouse gas emissions.”

 A wealth of research points to the need to cut meat consumption.
 According to the United Nations Food and Agriculture Organization, global food systems accounted for over a third of all greenhouse gas emissions in 2021, around half attributed to livestock alone.
 At the same time, a 2021 study published in the scientific journal Nature Sustainability found that a global shift toward plant-based diets could sequester 332 to 547 gigatons of carbon by 2050 -- compared to total global emissions of around 35 gigatons a year -- and would likely keep warming to 1.5 Celsius, the threshold seen as crucial to avoiding the worst of climate change.
-According to a 2016 study conducted by Oxford University, a surcharge of 40 percent on beef and 20 percent on milk would be needed to account for the damage made by producing these foods -- incentivizing the consumption of more climate-friendly foods and raising tax revenue to repair damage.

 “Agriculture in general has not been as much of the focus when talking about carbon emissions,” says Kate Sievert, an associate research fellow at Australia’s Deakin University.
 “But agriculture has a large impact.
 Ruminant meat from cows, pigs, sheep and goats produce a lot of methane and have links to deforestation.”